Do Not Call Registry: Preventing Unwanted Telemarketing Calls

 How do I register my telephone number?

 You can register free of charge at www.donotcall.gov or by calling toll-free (888) 382-1222.
 If you register by telephone, you must call from the telephone number you wish to register.
+All types of telephone numbers, including landline, wireless, and Voice over Internet Protocol, may be registered.

-Will this stop all telemarketing calls into my home?
+Will this stop all telemarketing calls?

 To avoid such calls, read all fine print before filling out sweepstakes or other contest forms.
 You may be establishing a business relationship, giving the company permission to call you.
 You can also ask companies and organizations to place you on their internal do not call lists.